kennygrant/bestiary/databases.md

 // Query a row from the database row := db.QueryRow("select id,name,created_at from tablename where id=?", id)

-// Read into a struct
 type Resource struct{
     ID int
     Name string
     CreatedAt time.Time
 }
+var r Resource

-// This assumes no values are nil in the database var r Resource err := row.Scan(&r.ID, &r.Name, &r.CreatedAt) if err != nil {
+err := row.Scan(&r.ID, &r.Name, &r.CreatedAt) // This assumes no values are nil in the database
+if err != nil {
     return err
 }